strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

       # ...
 status:
   autoRebalance:
+    lastTransitionTime: # timestamp of last transition during the auto-rebalancing flow
     state: # if a scaling operation is running or what's the state of the current rebalancing
     modes:
       - mode: add-brokers